united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 draft: false
 ---

-This chapter we build a simple example of how to calculate business KPIs such as OEE with _analytics.
+This guide focuses on calculating Overall Equipment Effectiveness (OEE) using [_analytics](https://1313-unitedmanuf-umhdocsumha-ywbal2q7x0i.ws-eu108.gitpod.io/docs/datamodel/messages/#_analytics), aimed at individuals familiar with MQTT, Node-RED, and Operational Technology (OT).
+It offers a practical approach to leverage analytics for improving business KPIs.

-The first part will be setting up a printing machine and the second part will be calculating the OEE.
+In this guide we will set up a simple virtual printing machine using Node-RED, and calculate the OEE using the _analytics messages.

 ## Setting up a printing machine

-In these steps we will setup a simple printing machine using Node-RED.
 If you are not interested in the setup, you can import the flow from [here](/json/getstarted/flows.json).

 This guide assumes that you have some basic knowledge of Node-RED.
-If you are new to Node-RED, you can find a good introduction [here](https://nodered.org/docs/tutorials/first-flow/).
+If you are new to Node-RED, you can find a good introduction [here](https://nodered.org/docs/tutorials/first-flow).

 ### Creating the product-type/create function

 Before producing anything our system first needs to know what we are producing.
 This is done by creating a product-type.
 In this example we will create a product-type called "otto-poster" (Prints of our beloved mascot Otto).
-Therefore, we create an inject node and a mqtt node (to publish the product-type to the UNS).
+Therefore, we create an inject node and an MQTT node (to publish the product-type to the UNS).
 Since we are dealing with a printer, we use a low cycle time of 10 milliseconds.

 1. Drag an inject node from the palette to the flow.